aymond/hive.overviewer/README.md

 - Add your route handlers in `app/controllers/`
 - Add your HTML templates in `app/templates/`
 - Add your static files in `app/static/`

+## Authentication

+The application supports two authentication methods:

+1. **Traditional email/password authentication**
+2. **Google OAuth authentication**

+Users can register and log in using either method.
+If a user signs in with Google and their email already exists in the system, their account will be linked to their Google ID for future sign-ins.